Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda.

 Any of the four Paths of Yoga defined in the Bhagavad Gita (Karma Yoga, Jnana Yoga, Bhakti Yoga, Dhyana Yoga / Raja Yoga) that the yogi follows, all valid, should lead this union.

-That is, “physical” yoga is a means to achieve the true “spiritual yoga” defined in the Bhagavad Gita, as we see in verse 15 of Chapter 5 The Yoga of Knowledge, Action and Renunciation, Krishna he tells Arjuna.
+That is, “physical” yoga is a means to achieve the true “spiritual yoga” defined in the Bhagavad Gita, as we see in verse 15 of Chapter 5 The Yoga of Knowledge, Action and Renunciation, Sri Krishna he tells Arjuna.

 What is Yoga according to the Bhagavad Gita?